TRIQS/dft_tools/doc/reference/h5structure.rst

   1 1 2 3 0 0      <- corr_shells, as above: atom, sort, l, dim, SO, dummy

-  2 2 3            <- n_reps, dim_reps (length 2, because eg/t2g splitting)
+  2 2 3            <- n_reps, dim_reps (length 2, because eg/t2g splitting) for each shell

 After this header, we give the Hamiltonian matrices for al the k-points. for each k-point we give first the matrix of the real part, then the matrix of the imaginary part.
 The projection matrices are set automatically to unity matrices, no rotations, no symmetry operations are used.
 That means that the symmetry sub group in the hdf5 archive needs not be set, since it is not used.
 It is furthermore assumed that all k-points have equal weight in the k-sum.
 Note that the input file should contain only the numbers, not the comments given in above example.

 The Hamiltonian matrices can be taken, e.g., from Wannier90, which contructs the Hamiltonian in a maximally localised Wannier basis.

 Note that with this simplified converter, no full charge self consistent calculations are possible!